Himani1805/Daily-Planner/README.md

 # Daily Planner 🗓️

-A simple web app to manage your daily tasks.
+A simple web app to manage daily tasks.

 ## 🧠 Features
 - Add new tasks